-From time to time, I get new students whose only goal is to sound like a native English speaker.
+From time to time, new students contact me with only one goal in mind - to sound like a native English speaker.
 More specifically, they dream of speaking with a British accent.

 Look, it’s not going to happen.

 In the past, I had a few students who spoke English with very, very slight accents.
 They obviously immersed themselves in English day and night.
 However, even they were prone to producing the odd quirky intonation pattern which would have given away the fact that they’re foreigners.

 Hence, the average adult intermediate-level Polish learner of English, for example, who has a heavy Polish accent, faces an impossible task of getting rid of their Polish accent and “adopting” a British accent.